islam-md-didarul/islam-md-didarul/README.md

   </a>
 </p>

-✨ *Engineering flows, optimizing machines, and innovating across biofluid and aerospace systems.*
+✨✨✨✨ *My aim is to analyze Engineering flows, optimizing machines, and innovating across biofluid and aerospace systems.*  ✨✨✨✨